Trauma Center (video game series)

-Trauma Center (Note: Known in Japan as Caduceus (カドゥケウス, Kadukeusu)) is a series of video games developed by Atlus and published by Atlus (Japan, North America) and Nintendo (Europe).
-Beginning with Trauma Center: Under the Knife in 2005 for the Nintendo DS, the series released four more entries on the DS and Wii.
+Trauma Center (Note: Known in Japan as Caduceus (カドゥケウス, Kadukeusu)) is a series of video games developed by Atlus, and published by Atlus (Japan, North America) and Nintendo (Europe, Australia).
+Beginning with Trauma Center: Under the Knife in 2005 for the Nintendo DS, four more entries were released on the DS and Wii between 2006 and 2010.
 The gameplay is split between a surgical gameplay simulation, and visual novel storytelling.
-While the main characters of the games vary, the games share a common setting of a near-future Earth where advanced medical procedures have cured most diseases, including cancer, AIDS, and influenza.
-A recurring organisation is Caduceus, a worldwide, semi-covert medical research foundation that is a branch of the World Health Organization.
+The games follow different characters in a near-future Earth where advanced medical procedures have cured most diseases.
+A recurring organisation is Caduceus, a worldwide semi-covert medical research foundation.
 The games commonly feature outbreaks of various man-made diseases that pose a significant threat to humanity, as well as themes of bioterrorism.

 The series was created by Katsura Hashino, who wanted to use the DS's controls to explore a simulation type only previously possible on PCs.
 Following the first game, a dedicated production team dubbed "CaduceTeam" was created to handle future games.
 Beginning with the Wii remake Second Opinion, the series was directed by Daisuke Kanada.
+The final entry to date, Trauma Team, expanded into other gameplay styles to combat player fatigue with the established gameplay.
+Commentary has focused both the series' theme on saving lives rather than killing enemies as was traditional in gaming, and the lack of innovation across its entries.
+Its first three entries saw commercial success, particularly in North America and Europe.